How to Fix Task Host Window Prevents Shut Down on Windows?

 8. Turn Off Third-Party Antivirus

-3. Click Disable For 10 Minutes
+3. Choose Disable for 10 Minutes or a similar setting.

 Disabling Third-Party Antivirus